 The Dead Mule is a monthly online journal of Southern literature.
 Publishes poetry, fiction, essays and memoirs.
 The Asst.
 Ed., C.L.
 Bledsoe, is local.

 Delaware Poetry Review is a web journal based in Lewes, DE, focusing on writers from the Delmarva region.
 One to two issues per year.
 Editors: JoAnn Balingit, Michael Blaine, Jeffrey Lamar Coleman, Dennis Forney, H.A.
 Maxon, Kim Roberts.

-Delphi Quarterly is an online journal of writers interviewing other writers, edited by Ramola D, Daniel Gutstein, and Shilpa Kameswaran.
-Specializes in “conversations on craft with writers across genres – fiction, poetry, drama, ecological and creative non-fiction - and across levels of accomplishment.”
+Delphi Quarterly is an online journal of op-eds and interviews, edited by Ramola D, Daniel Gutstein, and Shilpa Kameswaran.
+Specializes in “conversations with serious writers and makers of literary fiction, poetry, plays, film, ecological non-fiction, and creative non-fiction.”

-District Lit is a journal of poetry, fiction, and visual art based in Arlington, VA.
-Publishes online approximately once a month.
+District Lit is a journal of poetry, fiction, interviews, and visual art based in Arlington, VA.
+Publishes online “on a rolling basis.”
 Diana Smith Bolton, founding editor.

 Headquartered in Easton, MD, the Eastern Shore Writers’ Association serves writers from the tri-state area of the Delmarva Penninsula.
 Hosts monthly meetings, mentorships, speakers, critique groups, and a journal, the Delmarva Review.
 Modest fees charged.

 Edge publishes books of experimental poetry, as well as the journal Aerial Magazine (now out of print, back issues available).
 Buck Downs, editor.